Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 Do I really need therapy?
 I like to handle my problems myself.

 Everyone goes through periods of time that are challenging to manage and while you may have successfully navigated through difficulties in the past, there is nothing wrong with seeking out extra support when you need it.
-In fact, it is typically strongest individuals who enter into therapy because they are individuals who are willing to face their problems head on and do something about them.
+In fact, it is typically strongest individuals who enter into therapy because they are willing to sit with the discomfort of facing their problems head on.
 You are taking responsibility by accepting where you are in life and making a committment to change the situation by seeking help.
-Therapy provides long-lasting benefits and gives you the tools you need to avoid triggers and falling back into old, unhealthy behavior patterns.
+Therapy can provide long-lasting benefits and give you the tools you need to avoid triggers and falling back into old, unhealthy behavior patterns.

 What is therapy like?
 What can I expect in a therapy session?